Ramp1024/Connect/README.md

 NOTE: The site is not fully responsive..
 In order to get the complete experience of using this site, we recommend viewing this in Laptops/Computers.
+      Loading on button click might be slow due to internet connectivity problems..Make sure you click once and wait patiently until it loads.

 # INSTRUCTIONS